 There are two ways to fix it:

-- Update the transaction to remove or replace the restricted value
+Update the transaction to remove or replace the restricted value

-- Or, if the transaction is otherwise acceptable, an Admin can manually mark it as compliant:
+Or, if the transaction is otherwise acceptable, an Admin can manually mark it as compliant:

 -

-- Go to the Transaction Export page
+- Navigate to Accounting > Transaction Export

-- Locate and click the transaction
+- Locate and select the transaction

-- Select "Mark as Compliant"
+Select "Mark as Compliant"

 Do violations apply to spend requests?